DTJF/fbdoc/src/doc/z_ChangeLog.md

 Thanks go to:

 - The FreeBASIC developer team for creating a great compiler.

+- Bill Hoffman, Ken Martin, Brad King, Dave Cole, Alexander Neundorf, Clinton Stimpson for developing the CMake tool and publishing it under an open licence (the documentation has optimization potential).

 - Dimitri van Heesch for creating the Doxygen tool, which is used to generate this documentation.